Pine Mountain Lake, California

-Pine Mountain Lake (PML) is a private gated community and a census-designated place (CDP) in Groveland, California located in Tuolumne County, California.
+Pine Mountain Lake (PML) is a private gated community and a census-designated place (CDP) in Groveland, located in Tuolumne County, California, United States.
 It is located 0.8 mi north and east of downtown Groveland.
 Pine Mountain Lake sits at an elevation of 2795 ft.
 The 2020 United States census reported Pine Mountain Lake's population was 2,636.

 The ZIP Code is 95321.
-The community is inside area code 209.
+The community is served by area code 209.

 The "Gateway to Yosemite", PML is an all-seasons vacation and retirement community.
 PML includes a private 202 acre lake with 6 mi of shoreline.
 The community also hosts an 18-hole championship golf course, golf shop, lake lodge, tennis, hiking, horseback riding, swimming, fishing, an airport, and close proximity to local shopping, medical, and government services.
 PML is 26 mi west of Yosemite National Park on State Highway 120.
 It gets a light dusting of snow in the winter, and has warm summer days, a green spring, and colorful fall.